 The marketing material for this product makes a big deal about reducing weight and volume by 90%.
 My testing has shown that volume reduction is more like 75%, but that is not really the important point.

-In landfill, a whole apples produces just as much methane as a completely dried apple.
-Granted, a dried apples takes up less space for shipping to landfill.
+In a landfill, a whole apple produces just as much methane as a completely dried apple.
+Granted, a dried apple takes up less space for shipping to the landfill.

 The reduction in weight and volume is only a benefit if you are going to store the material.
 It does NOT help the environment, as is suggested by marketing material for these devices.